All posts

 When you only need a registered agent

 Not every LLC owner needs a virtual mailbox.
-A registered agent alone is sufficient when:
+A registered agent alone covers you when:

-• The founder has a US address already.
-A US-based mailing address — a family member's home, an existing office, or a property the founder owns — can serve as the business mailing address for IRS, bank, and vendor correspondence.
-The registered agent handles only the legal and state filing function.
+• You already have a US address.
+A family member's home, an existing office, a property you own.
+That address handles IRS, bank, and vendor correspondence.
+The registered agent only deals with legal and state filing.

-• The LLC uses a formation service with mail handling.
-If the LLC was formed through Stripe Atlas, the founder's personal address (or another US address) may already be on file for IRS and bank purposes.
-The registered agent handles state-level requirements only.
+• Your formation service handles mail.
+If you formed through Stripe Atlas, your personal address (or another US address) may already be on file for IRS and bank purposes.

-• The LLC is dormant or pre-revenue.
-An LLC that has been formed but is not yet operational may only need the registered agent to maintain good standing.
-A virtual mailbox can be added later when the LLC begins receiving mail.
+• The LLC is dormant.
+An LLC that has been formed but is not yet operational only needs the registered agent to maintain good standing.
+Add a virtual mailbox later when mail starts arriving.

-In these situations, a standalone registered agent service like Northwest at $125/yr covers the legal requirement without the additional cost of a mailbox.
+In these cases, Northwest at $125/yr covers the legal requirement and nothing more.

 When you need both

 • Opening a US business bank account.
-The bank application asks for a business address.
+The application asks for a business address.
 A registered agent address will likely trigger a flag or rejection.
-A virtual mailbox address will not.
+A virtual mailbox will not.

 • Filing with the IRS.
-Form SS-4 (EIN application), Form 5472 (with a $25,000 non-filing penalty under IRC Section 6038A(d)), and other IRS filings require a US address.
-Using a virtual mailbox address keeps IRS correspondence flowing to a service that scans and forwards mail, rather than a registered agent that may not handle IRS mail.
+Form SS-4 (EIN application), Form 5472 ($25,000 non-filing penalty under IRC Section 6038A(d)), and other IRS filings require a US address.
+A virtual mailbox scans and forwards.
+A registered agent may not.

 • Accepting payments through Stripe, PayPal, or other processors.
-Payment processors verify the business address during onboarding.
-A virtual mailbox address with a real street address (not a PO Box) satisfies this requirement.
+They verify the business address during onboarding.
+A real street address (not a PO Box) is what they want.

 • Receiving physical mail from any source.
-Vendor contracts, tax forms from clients (1099s), insurance documents, and other correspondence need somewhere to land.
-The registered agent will not accept these.
+Vendor contracts, 1099s from clients, insurance documents.
+They all need somewhere to land, and a registered agent will not accept them.

 💡 Tip

-The common setup for non-resident LLC owners: Northwest Registered Agent ($125/yr) for legal documents and state filings, plus Anytime Mailbox ($72-180/yr) for everything else.
+The setup I use and see most often: Northwest Registered Agent ($125/yr) for legal documents and state filings, plus Anytime Mailbox ($72-180/yr) for everything else.
 Total: $197-305/yr.
-Add these during formation — changing addresses later requires updating IRS records, bank accounts, and state filings.
+Set both up during formation.
+Changing addresses later means updating IRS records, bank accounts, and state filings.

 FAQ